News

 Having an accurate reliable diagnosis is important as it influence on the clinical treatment plan, especially in cases of HSIL – EGI.

-CytoProcessor aids the screener by showing on the first page of the abnormal gallery appropriate to the diagnosis of HSIL-EGI the commonly present:
+CytoProcessor aids the screener by showing on the first page of the abnormal gallery appropriate to the diagnosis of HSIL-EGI they commonly present:

 Suboptimal performed samples, containing just a few abnormal cells, can lead to miss diagnosing.